New Wine Collective: White Paper

 Imitating a Christ-like preference for those whom society marginalizes and casts aside; living into God’s upside-down reality where the first are last and the last are first, and where everyone belongs

-In its early stages, a core community will maintain New Wine Collective’s theological center through a growing body of content and teaching which can provide cohesion and consistency for the movement.
-At the same time, New Wine is about creating an open platform where many voices can be heard (not just a select few in power).
+New Wine seeks to create an open platform where many voices can be heard, not just a select few in power.
 Instead of just being passive consumers, people will be empowered to be creators, connectors, and curators, taking part in shaping the movement themselves.
 Instead of being limited to one church or tradition, people will be free to explore and discover diverse expressions of spirituality that can meet them wherever they are on their journeys.

 A ‘less is more’ approach